gSchool/DNA-release-2/01-welcome/01-intro.md

  ##### !question

-I understand all information in this course must be completed by Wednesday, October 20th with a score of 80% or greater on the Post-Assessment to receive my Digital DNA Release 102 Certificate of Completion.
+I understand all information in this course must be completed by Wednesday, October 20th with a score of 80% or greater on the Post-Assessment to receive my Digital DNA Module 102 Certificate of Completion.

  ##### !end-question